-What is SCAR (Supplier Corrective Action Request) & why does it matter?
+What is SCAR (Supplier Corrective Action Request) and why does it matter?

 In the unpredictable field of quality management, relationships with suppliers are often as critical as the supply chain processes and products themselves.
 When issues arise —be it defects, delays, or nonconformities— the Supplier Corrective Action Request (SCAR) becomes a tool for collaboration towards quality assurance, and a pathway to excellence.